flibber-hk/HollowKnight.Scatternest/README.md

 - The presets are blind to any changes made by connections.
 For example, Greenpath and Queen's Station will always be considered equivalent even if a connection which blocks access between the two is enabled.
 - Starts added by connections may or may not appear on this screen, but they will never be excluded by any of the presets.

+## Start Location Force Inclusion

+By turning on the "Allow Force Enable" toggle on the start location exclusion page, it is possible to mark starts as selectable, even if they shouldn't be (such as Hallownest Crown with default skip/transition rando settings).
+Clicking the start button after it is red will turn it green, to reflect that it can be randomized.

+For technical reasons, it is not possible to manually select a start in this way; to select a particular start, make sure that the other starts are disabled and then select Randomize Start in the base rando settings.